mend/renovate-ce-ee/docs/overview.md

 1. In-memory DB/state
     - Used for storing the job queue and a list of known installations and repositories
+    - Can be persisted to file and interrogated by SQL tools
 2. Scheduler
     - Runs according to a `cron` schedule (defaults to hourly)
     - Retrieves a list of all installed repositories and adds them to the job queue
 3. Webhook Handler
     - Listens for webhook events from GitHub/GitLab, on path `/webhook`
-    - Adds high priority jobs to the job queue if event conditions are met (e.g. a merged or closed Renovate PR, an update to an existing Renovate PR, a commit to `renovate.json` in `master` branch, etc)
+    - Adds high priority jobs to the job queue if event conditions are met (e.g. a merged or closed Renovate PR, an update to an existing Renovate PR, a commit to `renovate.json` in `main` branch, etc)
 4. Worker
     - A wrapper on Renovate OSS, it runs non-stop, retrieving the highest priority job (repository) from the queue one at a time